Incoming students, residents and fellows must provide documentation of proof of immunity to:

-Attention: Occupational Health Department
+Attention: Occupational Health

 Send records via email to: OccHealth@EVMS.edu

 Incoming residents and fellows must have a physical exam performed by a physician, nurse practitioner or physician's assistant who is not in their residency or fellowship program and who is not a relative within four months prior to the residency start date.
-Residents and fellows are responsible for the costs of all health requirements including the physical exam, immunizations, antibody titers, tuberculin skin testing, and chest x-ray if indicated.
-The Occupational Health Department cannot perform the pre-matriculation physical examination.
+Residents and fellows are responsible for the costs of all health requirements including the physical exam, immunizations, antibody titers, tuberculin skin testing and chest x-ray if indicated.
+Occupational Health cannot perform the pre-matriculation physical examination.

 Do not return medical forms to the program you are entering.
 Please keep a copy of original documents for your personal records.

 Employment with EVMS is contingent upon the successful completion of a drug screen.
 Drug screens can be scheduled Monday through Friday between the hours of 9:00am and 3:00pm during the months of May and June.
 Drug screens are administered in the Occupational Health office located at the address above.
-Please make your appointment by calling 757.446.7427.
-If, you are not able to have a drug screen in May or June, you will be given an appointment during your orientation period.
+Please make your appointment by calling 757.446.5870.
+If you are not able to have a drug screen in May or June, you will be given an appointment during your orientation period.